Your Love (Jamie Principle song): Background

 "Your Love" was written by a Chicago-based musician Bryan Walton under the alias Jamie Principle.
 Principle was part of the city's music scene, which mainly revolved around gay and black nightclubs.
-Principle was not homosexual and lacked familiarity with gay culture at the time.
+Principle was not gay and lacked familiarity with gay culture at the time.
 He took sound engineering classes at college and said his favorite musicians were Prince, David Bowie, Depeche Mode and the Human League.

 Frankie Knuckles was originally from New York; he moved to Chicago to work as a club DJ, initially at the Warehouse from 1977 to 1982, then at the Power Plant, which he owned and operated.
 Principle did not know Knuckles before working with him on "Your Love", but remembered attending the clubs, which he said during the Reagan Era were "a place to escape.
 You could stay out all night and not worry about what was happening here.
 When Frankie [Knuckles] had his Power Plant club, it was like going to church and letting yourself be free without worrying about all the craziness that was happening in the streets and in the world."

 Writing and development

 Principle, who was working in the finance industry in 1982, created music as a hobby.
 He said the song's lyrics were developed when he decided to focus less on relationships and more on making music.
 Principle then meet a woman named Lisa, who became the song's subject.
 He wrote "Your Love" as a poem about Lisa, before converting it into a song.
-The original lyrics were sung, uncredited, by Adrienne Jette, whose only credit is for Ron Hardy's "Sensation".} Principle's friend Freddy Gomez engineered the song and made a reel-to-reel tape of it.
+The original lyrics were sung, uncredited, by Adrienne Jette, whose only credit is for Ron Hardy's "Sensation".
+Principle's friend Freddy Gomez engineered the song and made a reel-to-reel tape of it.
 Gomez took the song to Knuckles, whom Principle did not know at the time.
 Principle said he was "afraid of Frankie, because I heard that if he didn't like the songs, he would just tear them up in front of you".
 Gomez regularly worked and after taking the song to him without Principle's knowledge, he said Knuckles would get in touch with Principle after listening to it.

 Before working with Principle, Knuckles had not produced music and was hesitant to do so.
 Knuckles found Principle's lyrics are "like books, small books.
 He would come in with pages and pages and pages of lyrics for one song."
 Knuckles stated he trimmed the lyrics, believing he was attempting to "thin this out and concentrate on what's sweet about it, what's innocent about it, what's natural about it".
 Gomez stated Knuckles added a significant amount of material to the song because the original version was about three minutes long.
 Knuckles said they re-recorded everything with his music partner Eric Kupper.
 When asked about the song's production, Knuckles said he did not know what he was doing when developing the track.
 The music was recorded onto a cassette tape.